 Average Hourly Earnings of Production and Non-supervisory Employees: Construction $27.20

-Monthly supply of new homes (inventory of homes waiting to be purchased) in this cycle has always been higher every month compared to the previous cycle.
+The monthly supply of new homes (inventory of homes waiting to be purchased) in this cycle has always been higher every month compared to the previous period.

-If we take a look at demand for new homes, adjusted for population, with a 6 month moving average we can see that we simply don’t have the demand to warrant more building yet.
+If we take a look at the demand for new homes, adjusted for population, with a 6-month moving average, we can see that we simply don’t have the need to warrant more buildings yet.
 This will change when demographics get better for home buying.

 Logan Mohtashami is a financial writer and blogger covering the U.S. economy with a specialization in the housing market.
 Logan Mohtashami is a senior loan officer at AMC Lending Group, which has been providing mortgage services for California residents since 1987.
 Logan also tracks all economic data daily on his own facebook page https://www.facebook.com/Logan.Mohtashami